 Under the Urgency Ordinance, fines may double each day until they reach the daily maximum of $5,000, which then accrue anew every day until the violation is cured.
 The County can collect fines through a variety of systems, including by directly billing the business and having the Clerk-Recorder record the fine as a lien on the deed of the property where the violation occurred.
 This means that property owners, if different from the business owner, may be required to pay those fines.

-In addition to the County enforcing both local and State Orders, the State also enforces the State Orders which may include phone calls, email, mail and site visits.
-The State only enforces the provisions that are in the State’s Orders, not the County’s Orders.
-These State agencies may include The Department of Alcoholic Beverage Control, Department of Consumer Affairs, Department of Industrial Relations and others.
+Beyond the County’s enforcement actions, the State may also enforce State Orders by such actions as making phone calls, sending written communications via email or the postal service, and conducting site visits.
+State enforcement agencies may include the Department of Alcoholic Beverage Control, Department of Consumer Affairs, Department of Industrial Relations, and others.
 The State may also take action on licenses or permits that they issue, such as license suspension.

 The County prefers education over enforcement when possible and is eager to help businesses learn about and voluntarily comply with their obligations under the health orders.
 If a business’s question is not answered by the extensive information available on the County’s COVID-19 website—you can find more information at business guidance and frequently asked questions—the business can contact the County’s COVID-19 Business Call Center at (408) 961-5500 or by submitting a webform.